 They are usually not only points of retail but also help organizers market and promote their events in the target area, for instance by publishing ads, sending mail magazines and publishing event schedules.

-Dozens of playguides exist in Japan.
+Dozens of ticket agencies exist in Japan.
 Some have “playguide” in their name (for example CN Playguide) but the major ones actually don’t.

-Unofficial resale sites such as Viagogo, TicketStreet or Ticket.co.jp are not considered playguides since those are not official points of sale, but secondary marketplaces.
+Note that unofficial resale sites such as Viagogo or Ticket.co.jp are not considered playguides since those are not official points of sale, but secondary marketplaces.
 The same applies to physical ticket resale shops (Kinken shops).

 Depending on the context, the term “playguide tickets” might be used when talking about tickets that were not issued by the fan club or other member-only channels, but through public (pre-)sale of an official ticket agency.

-In general, playguide tickets tend to be worse than tickets obtained through the fan club (more on that in The 5 Basics About the Japanese Ticketing System).
+In general, playguide ticket seats tend to be worse than if obtained through the fan club (more on that in The 5 Basics About the Japanese Ticketing System).

 Nowadays, there are three big ticket companies which handle almost all events in Japan: